 It’s almost time for the KMG’s warriors to go home and hang up their axes, swords, spears and whatever else they may carry to sit on their laurels while getting discount drinks at the Tail for having saved the world; it’s almost time for the Scythe to go home to Lordaeron, swim in the plague canals and plot the utter destruction of all things living.
 Wait, you guys don’t do that anymore?
 Uh… right.
 Of course you don’t.
 Why would you?
 You’re loyal to the Horde.
 And it’s almost time for the blood elves to return to Quel’thalas and go back to their roots in the studious pursuit of ancient knowledge and power.

 Safety, security and serene calm is just downright boring (if you're not a mainland pandaren).
 Why hang up your weapon when you can swing it at something’s face?
 Why bathe in your plague pools when you can shower it on your foes and watch their skin melt off?
 Why research titan relics of power when you can claim them for your own?

-The Warforged Pact may be officially dissolving come the end of our 6.2 main narrative, but that won’t stop its legacy from living on.
+The Warforged Pact dissolved at the end of our 6.2 main narrative, but that doesn’t stop its legacy from living on.
 Months of sharing a garrison together, charging into battle together, facing loss and victory alike… the factions’ members have built up strong ties that aren’t going to just go away so easily.

 That brings us to the Warforged Pact 2.0… or, as it may be better known, the <Warforged Legacy>.